bluesky314/Softmax-regression/README.md

 # Softmax-regression
-Softmax Regression on India Pines Dataset
+Softmax Regression on India Pines Dataset in numpy